The 7 Best Places to Take Your Campervan in the UK

 Where Should I Stay?

 Kielder Campsite is the closest to the national park.
-Whilst it has no mobile signal, there’s hardstanding pitches and electric hook-ups aplenty.
+Whilst it has no mobile signal, there are hardstanding pitches and electric hook-ups available.

-You’ll need to be a good navigator to access this site, as satnavs (as per the site owners) don’t often work near the site.
-There are signposts, and the site offers clear directions on how to get there, although they do advise leaving more time for your journey.
+You’ll need to be a confident navigator to access this campsite, as satnavs (as per the site owners) don’t usually work when you get near.
+There are signposts, and their website provides clear directions on how to get there, although they do advise leaving extra time for your journey.

 With a network of walking routes and trails that span across the site, which link to the national park, you’ll never be too far from an adventure.